The best deals to shop from Wayfair’s Black Friday sale | CNN Underscored

 You don’t have to go full Le Creuset to have a cast-iron braiser that’ll do the same great job.
 Lodge (makers of the famously great, budget-friendly cast-iron skillet) has an excellent version of its own that’s fantastic at both roasting and baking, as well as pretty for serving.

-‘Tis the season for leftovers, and this six-piece bakeware set is comprised of three pans that are made for roasting or baking, plus accompanying lids.
-Grab it now for a cool $20.
+’Tis the season for leftovers, and this six-piece bakeware set is comprised of three pans that are made for roasting or baking, plus accompanying lids.
+Grab it now at 5% off.

 Zwilling Enfinigy Cool Touch Wide-Slot 2-Slice Toaster ($99.95, originally $200; wayfair.com)